SpinalHDL/SpinalDoc/spinal/core/clock_domain.md

 The syntax to define a clock domain is as follows (using EBNF syntax):

 <a name="clock_constructor"></a>
-`ClockDomain(clock : Bool[,reset : Bool][,enable : Bool][,enable : Bool][,frequency : IClockDomainFrequency][,config : ClockDomainConfig])`
+`ClockDomain(clock : Bool[,reset : Bool][,clockEnable : Bool][,frequency : IClockDomainFrequency][,config : ClockDomainConfig])`

 This definition takes five parameters:

 1. The clock signal that defines the domain
 1. An optional `reset`signal.
 If a register which need a reset and his clock domain didn't provide one, an error message happen
-1. An optional `enable` signal.
+1. An optional `clockEnable` signal.
 The goal of this signal is to disable the clock on the whole clock domain without having to  manually implement that on each synchronous element.
 1. An optional `frequency` class.
 Which allow to specify the frequency of the given clock domain and later get it in your design.
 1. An optional `config` class.
 Which specify polarity of signals and the nature of the reset.